Definition of Hamiltonian in English:

 - The game is related to Euler's Knight's Tour problem since, in today's terminology, it asks for a Hamiltonian circuit in a certain graph.

-2Of or relating to the American statesman Alexander Hamilton or his doctrines.
+2Relating to the American statesman Alexander Hamilton or his doctrines: the Hamiltonian North

 - The great statesmen of the first half of the 19th century, free traders to a man, were devoted to stopping the Hamiltonian power policy of executive power, entangling alliances and war, taxes and protectionism to benefit northern elites.